 Money is the greatest source of stress for more than 40% of Canadians.
 That stress is driving Canadians to lose sleep, reconsider past financial decisions, argue with partners and lie to family and friends.
 Survey results show that Canadians’ experience with financial stress varies depending on age, gender and openness to discussing personal finance issues.

 If you feel like your finances are out of control, you’re not alone.
-A global survey commissioned by the Financial Planning Standards Board in partnership with FPSC shows that when it comes to managing their finances, consumers are not highly confident, don’t stay on track, fail to achieve goals and most don’t have a financial plan.
+A global survey commissioned by the Financial Planning Standards Board in partnership with FPSC shows that people who work with a qualified financial planner, such as a CFP professional, are more likely to feel confident in achieving their financial goals.

 Worries about money plague Canadians on a daily basis.
 More than 50% of respondents feel that the economy has gotten worse and seven-in-10 say that their financial situation has stalled or deteriorated over the past 5 years.
 In addition, two-in-10 Canadians admit that they would stay afloat for less than a week if they experienced job loss.

 Canadians with financial plans feel they are saving more, living well, and experiencing higher levels of contentment in their lives.
 This study reveals the potentially life-changing impacts of financial planning as more than 80% of those with comprehensive financial plans say they feel on track with their financial affairs, versus 44% with no planning.

 Global research commissioned by FPSC’s international body, the Financial Planning Standards Board, in partnership with FPSC in Canada, reveals that 79% of Canadians don’t have strong confidence that they’ll achieve their financial life goals.
 Only one-in-five strongly agree that they are successful in sticking with their financial strategies.

 The services of financial planners can certainly be useful to many Canadians.
 This survey found that a significant number of Canadians (59%) feel they do not have the necessary knowledge to adequately plan their financial future and they feel that they would benefit from the help of a financial planner.